 Growing your own hot peppers from seed can be very rewarding.
 The selection of hot peppers available at the supermarket is very poor.
-Although the selection of plants from a nursery or store is a little better, when you start from seeds, there is a terrific variety available.
-And as hot pepper popularity is growing constantly, the varieties just keep expanding.
-So for starters, pick out your selections.
+The selection of plants from a nursery or store tends to be a little better because there is a ton of terrific variety available when starting from seeds.
+And as hot pepper popularity continues to grow, the varieties just keep expanding.
+So, for starters, pick out your selections.

-I LOVE this part.
-It's a blast in the dead of winter to plan out your garden, ordering tried and true seeds.
-But we're all addicted to trying out new, different and exciting variations.
-I'll give you some input to fit your different needs and preferences in a just a little bit.
+When planning out my garden, I LOVE this part.
+It's a blast in the dead of winter to plan out your garden and order tried and true seeds.
+We're all addicted to trying out new and exciting variations, and it’s an enjoyable experience to grow different variations and learn more about them.
+I'll give you advice on choosing varieties that align with your different needs and preferences in a just a little bit.

-If you live in a year-round warm climate, such as southern Florida, you can direct-sow your seeds into your garden.
+If you live in a year-round warm climate such as southern Florida, you can directly sow your seeds into your garden.
 If you have a greenhouse, good for you!

-The majority of my customers don't fit into these two categories, so I'll tailor this article towards them, although the same basics apply.
-I prefer a plain and simple approach that gets results.
-There are a few different methods to germinate seeds.
-We recommend the Wet Paper Towel method.
-Another way to start is with soil and trays.
-Both are detailed below.
+The majority of my customers don't fit into these two categories, so I'll tailor this part towards them, although the same basics apply.
+There are many methods to germinate pepper seeds, but I am going to describe two methods.
+These two methods are the Soil and Tray method and the Wet Paper Towel Method.
+Read more about these methods below.

-Then sow seeds 1/4 inch deep 6 to 10 weeks before the last frost.
-Keep seeds moist, but not soaked, through germination phase.
-They germinate best above 65 degrees.
-Ideal is 75 to 85 degrees.
+Keep the seeds moist, but not soaked, through the germination phase.
+They germinate best above 65 degrees (the ideal temperature is 75 to 85 degrees).
 Because most homes are not this warm, another tip is to place them on top of your refrigerator until seedlings emerge.
 It stays pretty warm there.
-Don't forget my cling-wrap tip in a sunny windowsill.
+When seedlings start emerging, this is when it is time to start transplanting!

 Find a good and warm sunny windowsill.
 Seedlings prefer at least 6 hours of sunlight, the more the better.
 Hot pepper seeds need to be coaxed through the germination and transplant stages.
 Remember they all originated from a tropical environment.
 But keep in mind you'll be rewarded with a healthy, robust, prolific plant for your patience.

-As they develop their first set of leaves I'll snip off with a scissors the weakest one.
-As they develop their second set of leaves I'll snip off all but the healthiest one.
+As they develop their first set of leaves, I'll use scissors to snip off the weakest one.
+As they develop their second set of leaves, I'll snip off all but the healthiest one.
 If any variety starts to grow tall and too "leggy", open the window just a little bit to shock the plant with cooler air.
 This will slow down its growth and make its stem thicker and more conducive to transplant.
-Once you have healthy seedlings you're ready for the transplant and growing stage, then the harvesting stage, then my favorite the cooking and eating stage.
+Once you have healthy seedlings after the germination period, you're ready for the transplant and growing stage, then the harvesting stage, then my favorite - the cooking and eating stage.